emilydolson/CSE-830-SS-22/_weeks/03-DataStructures.md

 For more details on the Birthday Paradox, check out [this blog post/video](https://betterexplained.com/articles/understanding-the-birthday-paradox/)

-# In class: Using common data structures in programming problems
+# In class:

+Course introduction, review of syllabus, practice problems on asymptotic notation, using common data structures in programming problems

-# Out: Lecture review assignment #3
+# Out: Lecture review assignment #1, Homework #1